-Politics and science do not make a good home
+Politics and science do not make a good home.

-It seemed that from now on things would be better for Olga, but things were not like that at all.
-In fact, her whole life has been constantly struggling not to let political pressure interfere with her work.
+It seemed that from now on, things would be better for Olga, but things were not like that at all.
+In fact, her whole life has been continuously struggling not to let political pressure interfere with her work.
 Thus, although he completed his doctoral dissertation in 1951, it could not be published until 1953, after Stalin died.
 But the pressure of the communist government was not over, and Olga Ladyzhenskaya still had a lot of work to do.

 Concrete applications of her work

 Despite all the hardships she had to face, Olga Ladyzhenskaya chose never to give up and continued her work regardless of the obstacles that stood in her way.
 Her work’s practical applications are still used today, and oceanography, cardiovascular science, aerodynamics, and weather forecasting are based on her fluid dynamics research.